 Some feel the large construction is awkward to hold.

 Potato peeling is a thankless job.
 There’s a reason it was used as a punishment aboard naval ships for decades.
 Thankfully, modern potato peelers have made this task not quite so miserable.
 In fact, many of the potato peelers available to consumers today make peeling potatoes and other veggies a quick and easy job.
-As kitchen tools, potato peelers have come a long way, and now you as the customer have a wide range of functional peelers from which to choose.
+As kitchen tools, potato peelers have come a long way, and now you have a wide range of functional peelers from which to choose.

 There are a number of factors to consider when choosing a potato peeler.
 Two of the most important are how often you peel vegetables and which type of potato peeler feels best in your hands.
 Beyond those factors, you’ll want to consider the durability of the peeler in terms of how rough or easy you are on your kitchen equipment.